Hiflylabs/awesome-dbt/README.md

 Collection of known data integrations with dbt

+- [Datafold](https://docs.datafold.com/os_diff/dbt_integration/) - Gives a quick print out summary of changes so you can move fast and (not) break stuff!
 - [Raycast dbt Metadata](https://github.com/b-per/raycast-dbt-cloud-metadata) - Queries the dbt Cloud API to return some useful information about your models (number of tests, time they took to run etc…).
 - [Cube](https://cube.dev/blog/dbt-metrics-meet-cube?ref=awesome-dbt) - APIs, Caching, and Access Control on top of dbt Metrics.
 - [FlexIt Analytics](https://learn.flexitanalytics.com/docs/dbt/) - Business Intelligence platform with deep dbt Cloud and CLI integration.